Alzheimer’s and Meditation: Finding Serenity Amidst Chaos

 Key Points

-• Scientific evidence supports the cognitive benefits of meditation, including increased relaxation, improved concentration and processing speed, reduced stress, and improved focus.
+• Scientific evidence supports the cognitive benefits of meditation, including increased relaxation, improved and processing speed, reduced stress, and improved focus.

 • Practising meditation regularly can lead to structural changes in the brain related to attention control and sensory processing, improved attention span and working memory performance, and fewer age-related declines in grey matter.